 Maintenance management plays a pivotal role in ensuring the seamless functioning of operations across various industries.
-To gauge and optimise the performance of maintenance activities, numerous metrics are employed.
+Modern cmms software helps organizations track and optimize maintenance activities through various metrics.
 One crucial metric in this realm is Overall Operations Effectiveness (OOE).
 This article aims to delve into the definition of OOE, its calculation methodology, its significance in maintenance management, and its interplay with other maintenance metrics.

 Defining Overall Operations Effectiveness (OOE)